gmekhrenin/joe/README.md

 Unless being run in the "local" mode, Joe will automatically provision AWS EC2 or GCP GCE instance of Postgres.

-Privileged `postgres` user required to for "local" and "mulocal" modes.
+Privileged `postgres` user is required to run Joe in "local" and "mulocal" modes.